cmscure/javascript-sdk/README.md

 ```

 #### `image(key: string): string | null`
-Get an image URL for a specific key.
+Get a global image URL for a specific key.
+Image URLs are cached and prefetched for smooth rendering.

 ```javascript
 const dealsImage = cure.image('deals_banner');